unspecifier/quizzler/src/markdown/nha-modules.md

 A billing and coding specialist should identify that a Medicare Recovery Audit Contractor (RAC) can review medical records for which of the following reasons?

-© Toinvestigate
+- ❌ Toinvestigate

-INCORRECT

 ent was denied Medicare

 This is not a responsibility of the Medicare RAC.

-© To investigate whether a provic
+- ❌ To investigate whether a provic
-INCORRECT

 -referring for ancillary ser
 This is not a responsibility of the Medicare RAC.

-© To investigate potential improper Medic
+- ✅ To investigate potential improper Medic

-CORRECT ire

 ‘The Medicare RAC can review medical records to investigate potential improper Medicare payments, such as overpayments or underpayments.

 e payments

-© Toinvestig
+- ❌ Toinvestig
-INCORRECT

 HIPAA violation